magicwrites/brainhub-todos/README.md

+## Code perfection

+- clean up html in components

 ## Features to consider

+- some styles to make it pretty
 - store the state of the application in a localstorage, and allow user to reset it
 - introduce react-redux-routing if more complicated features are to be introduced